sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

    * Random Testing (how do we do this?)

  * Geometrization:
-   * WordMorphism, following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
+   * '''Vincent, Sebasiten, Franco''': WordMorphism, following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
-   * Word Paths, via words as paths in a lattice
+   * '''Sebastien''': Word Paths, via words as paths in a lattice

  * Miscellaneous:
    * add notes about words library